cometaj2/huckle/README.rst

 Each CLI configuration file contains:
     - A URL to the root of the hypermedia CLI API

-Once a CLI is created, it can be invoked by name.
+Once a CLI is created via huck, it can be invoked by name directly.
 Huck then takes over and provides a dynamic view of the commands and documentation that can be used to issue commands to the CLI API it's associated to.

 Usage